5 Tips for the Wacky Rig

 The type of weedless hook I use all the time has a spring loaded wire weed guard that is very effective.
 Under normal casting and retrieving, this wire guard protects the barb and point.
 However, when the fish bites down on it, the pressure of the fish’s mouth on the wire guard exposes the barb and point, giving you the best chances to set the hook.

 Using a wacky rig without a weight is pretty much pointless.
-If you go weightless on a wacky rig, your worm is going to take an excruciating amount of time to reach the bottom of the pond or lake and presentation is going to be terrible.
+If you go weightless on your rig, your worm is going to take an excruciating amount of time to reach the bottom of the pond or lake and presentation is going to be terrible.
 Especially if you are using a floating worm—although that is not recommended.
-Adding weight to the rig will help your worm appear more life-like and trigger a reaction strike.
+Adding a wacky rig weight will help your worm appear more life-like and trigger a reaction strike.

 Flip or Pitch to the Edges